NiklasPhabian/homepage/src/content/blog/audioengine.md

 ![The thermocouple attached to the heatsink](../assets/audioengine/thermocouple.jpg)

 Being an electrical engineer, Mathieu did not only understand that the issue was with the "input stage board".
-He identified a single capacitor being shot, was able to replace it, and fixed his pair of speakers (at a total parts cost in the cent range).
+He identified a single capacitor being shot, was able to replace it, and fixed his pair of speakers at a total parts cost in the cent range.
 For a quick second, I considered doing the same, but with my non-existent electronics knowledge, I had no idea if my speakers even had the same issue (or assess if they did).
 I also remembered how dick-fingered I was and how unlikely I'd be able to get the capacitor soldered off and on without breaking everything.

 ## Diagnosis
 I did not know for sure that for my speakers, the issue was with the preamplifier too, but here was my thought process: